Mesoscale two-sample testing for networks: Experiments on simulated and real data

-Finally, our projection test based on $w^{(\mathrm{E})}$ is applied with both oracle and learned projections.
-In the computation of the test statistic, we use a regularized estimator $\widetilde{\Theta}_{\mathcal{S}}$ to compute $\widehat{F}$ (see \eqref{wobs_cov}).
-In this special case, the binomial variance is maximized for proportion $1/2$, so for each node pair we shrink the pooled means towards $1/2$ by a constant shift of $1/(4m)$.
-For small values of $m$, this helps control the type I error rate by increasing the correction for misspecification made by $\widehat{F}^{-1}$.
-The learned projections are based on an estimate $\widehat{\mathbb{T}}$, after plugging in estimates of the matrix blocks learned from a rank $d$ truncation of $h^{-1}(m^{-1}\sum_k A_k^{(g)})$, with elements trimmed above and below at $h^{-1}(1-1/3m)$ and $h^{-1}(1/3m)$ respectively.
+Finally, we apply our projection test based on $w^{(\mathrm{E})}$ with both oracle and learned projections of dimension $d = 4, 6, 8$ (``OrcProj'', ``Proj-$d$'').
+Recall that $d=4$ is the correct rank of the difference in edge expectation matrices, and is used for the oracle projection.
+In the computation of the test statistic, we use the regularized estimator defined in \eqref{theta_bayes} to compute $\widehat{F}$.
+The learned projections are based on an estimate of $\mathbb{T}$, after plugging in estimates of the matrix blocks learned from rank $d$ truncation of $h^{-1}\{(m+2)^{-1}\sum_k (A_k^{(g)} + 1)\}$ for $g=1, 2$, where the probability estimates are regularized as in \eqref{theta_bayes} to avoid evaluating $h^{-1}$ at $0$ or $1$.

-In the left panels of Figure~\ref{logit1}, we compare test performance under the null.
+In the left panel of Figure~\ref{logit1}, we compare test performance under the null.
 We see that our projection tests empirically control the type I error at the nominal level for any choice of projection dimension.
-The good performance of the asymptotic approximation in Proposition~\ref{prop:wobs2}, even for very small $m$, suggests that these approximations may also hold for growing $r$ and $c$, when the projection dimension of the test remains small.
-The position model bootstrap test empirically controls the type I error for $p=3$ but does not do as well for either $p=2$ or $p=4$.

-In the right panel of Figure~\ref{logit1}, we compare the methods under the alternative.
-The rejection rates of the projection tests are larger than the basic test, and once again fairly insensitive to the choice of projection dimension.
-As before the smallest projection dimension, $d=4$, gives the best empirical power.
+The position model bootstrap test empirically controls the type I error for $p=3$ but fails to come anywhere close to the nominal level for either $p=2$ or $p=4$.
+The right panel of Figure~\ref{logit1} shows power (rejection rate under the alternative).
+The projection tests are substantially more powerful than the basic test for any choice of projection dimension, with $d=4$ giving the best empirical power.
+The bootstrap tests achieves the highest power, but given that it only controls type I error for exactly the true latent dimension, one would be reluctant to recommend using it in practice.